6 Ways Home Automation Systems Save You Money

 1. Smoke Detection

-According to a 2019 report issued by the National Fire Protection Association, almost three out of every five home fire deaths resulted from fires in homes that contained no smoke detectors.
+According to the US Fire Administration, almost three out of every five home fire deaths resulted from fires in homes that contained no smoke detectors.
 Moreover, the death rate in reported cases of home fires was more than twice as high in homes that did not have any working smoke alarms.

 A home automation system allows you to pair smart smoke detectors with your phone, making sure that you can detect smoke in your home even if you are miles away.
 You stand a chance of losing more without such a system.
 An opportunistic fire may wipe out all of your property in just minutes.
 Plus a fire that is not spotted early enough may put your life and those of family members in danger.